Aniekanwrites/Technical-Writing-Portfolio/README.md

 Welcome!

-I'm **Aniekan Inyang**, a Technical Writer and Software Engineer in Training passionate about making complex technologies easy to understand.
+I'm **Aniekan Inyang**, a Technical Writer and Software Engineer in Training, passionate about making complex technologies easy to understand.

 This repository showcases my technical articles, API documentation, tutorials, and developer-focused writing samples.